anagha-google/composer2-basic-orchestration/06-edo-time.md

 ## Scheduling in the DAG code

 In the code fragment below, the last like sets the schedule.
 Apache Airflow will execute the DAG at the time interval set.
-Backfilling can be completed as well by setting DAG start date to a prior date.
+Catchup can be completed as well by setting DAG start date to a prior date.

 #### 1. Basic schedule with time interval of every 15 minutes
 ```